 If you have lost your Curtis photo ID card, contact the security desk in Lenfest Hall immediately.
 The first replacement card will be free, but additional cards will cost $15.00.

-Students who need a more traditional college ID card with a photo and expiration date should contact Thomas Bandar, assistant dean.
+Students who need a more traditional college ID card with a photo and expiration date should contact Thomas Bandar, associate dean.

 In case of inclement weather: (215) 717-3173